Shuangpai Yangming National Forestry Park

 The Yangming Mountains (陽明山 (Yángmíng shān)), historically known as Yanghe Mountains (陽和山), are a group of mountains located in Yongzhou, southwestern Hunan, also the series of mountains of Dupang Range.
-The mountains lies east of the Xiao River, The main range of the mountains are located in the northeastern Shuangpai County, its branches stretch to Lingling, Qiyang and Ningyuan counties.
+The mountains lie east of the Xiao River, The main range of the mountains are located in the northeastern Shuangpai County, its branches stretch to Lingling, Qiyang and Ningyuan counties.
 The Yangming Mountains are the location of Wangfotai Peak (望佛台), which at 1,625 m is the highest point in the county of Shuangpai.
 It is home of Yangmingshan National Forest Park.

 Geography

 Landform

 70% of the land in Mount Yangming is at an altitude above 1000 meters.
 The peak in this area named Wangfotai (望佛台) is 1624.6 meters high.
 The nearby mountains and the main river named Xiaoxiang in Hunan can be seen from the Wangfotai Peak.
 It has various kinds of grotesque rocks and abundant forestry.

 Climate

-Mount Yangming has a pleasant climate—14.2℃ on average in a year, with the highest temperature of 28℃ and the lowest of minus 5℃.
-It receives 1700mm rainfall annually on average.
+Mount Yangming has a pleasant climate—14.2 °C on average in a year, with the highest temperature of 28 °C and the lowest of minus 5 °C. It receives 1700mm rainfall annually on average.
 There are 61018 aero-anions per cubic centimeter in the forestry area.